intentrai/IntentR/DEVELOPMENT_GUIDE.md

 ## Conclusion

-This guide provides a comprehensive framework for developing the Balut application using SAFe capability-driven principles.
+This guide provides a comprehensive framework for developing the UbeCode application using SAFe capability-driven principles.
 It should be treated as a living document, updated as the project evolves and new patterns emerge.

 ### Key Takeaways